 In November 2016, the Company entered into a Loan and Security Agreement ("Loan Agreement") with Silicon Valley Bank providing for up to \$15.0 million secured revolving loan facility ("Revolving Loan Facility"), with availability subject to an accounts receivable borrowing base formula.
 Borrowings under the Revolving Loan Facility accrue interest at a per annum rate equal to the Wall Street Journal Prime Rate as in effect from time to time, plus 1.5%.
 The Loan Agreement does not include any financial covenants.
-The Loan Agreement expired in November 2, 2019 and was amended (First Amendment to the Loan Agreement) to extend through January 1, 2020.
+The Loan Agreement expired on November 2, 2019 and was amended (First Amendment to the Loan Agreement) to extend through January 1, 2020.

 In January 2020, the Company reduced the credit line to match its expected borrowing base, which is reflected in the Second Amendment to the Loan Agreement providing for up to \$8.0 million Revolving Loan Facility through January 1, 2021.
 The Third Amendment to the Loan Agreement was executed in December 2020 to extend the term through April 1, 2022.
+The Fourth Amendment to the Loan Agreement was executed in March 2022 to extend the term through May 31, 2022.
+The Fifth Amendment to the Loan Agreement was executed in June 2022 to extend the term through December 1, 2023.

-As of January 1, 2022 and January 2, 2021, there were no amounts outstanding.
+As of December 31, 2022 and January 1, 2022, there were no amounts outstanding.